slint-ui/slint/docs/langref.md

 }
 ```

-If one change the `my_property`, the width will be updated automatically.
+If someone changes `my_property`, the width will be updated automatically.

 ## Types

- - `int32`
+ - `int32` -> TODO: rename to `int`
- - `float32`
+ - `float32` -> TODO: rename to `float`
- - `string`
- - `color`
- - `length`
- - `logical_length`
- - `duration`
- - FIXME: more

    `int32` and `float32` are the types for the numbers, they correspond to the equivalent in the target language
     A number can end with '%', so for example `30%` is the same as `0.30`

-`string` are implicitly shared.
+ - `string`: Represent a utf8 encoded string.
+Strings are reference counted.
+ - `color`: color literal follow more or less the CSS specs

-`length` is the type for the x, y, width and height coordinate.
+ - `length`: the type for the x, y, width and height coordinate.
 This is an amount of physical pixels.
 To convert from
 an integer to a length unit, one can simply multiply by `1px`.
 Or to convert from a length to a float32, one can divide
 by `1px`.
-`logical_length` correspond to literal like `1lx`, `1pt`, `1in`, `1mm`, or `1cm`.
+ - `logical_length`:  correspond to literal like `1lx`, `1pt`, `1in`, `1mm`, or `1cm`.
 It can be converted to and from length provided the binding is run in a context where there
 is an access to the pixel ratio.

-`duration` is a type for the duration of animation, it is represented by the amount of milisecond.
+ - `duration`: is a type for the duration of animation, it is represented by the amount of milisecond.
 But in the language
 they correspond to the number like `1ms` or `1s`
+ - `easing`: follow more or less the CSS spec

 ## Expressions

-Basic arithmetic expression do what they do in most languages
+Basic arithmetic expression do what they do in most languages with the operator `*`, `+`, `-`, `/`

 ```60
 Example := Rectangle {